jcofer555/unraid_scripts_and_guides/guides/recreate_dockerimg.md

 # Check if we can write to the temporary output file location
 if ! touch "$temporary_output_file" 2>/dev/null; then
   echo "Error: Unable to write to $temporary_output_file.
-Check permissions, check if system share exists and what it's settings are." exit 1 fi
+Check permissions, check if share exists where temporary_output_file is set to" exit 1 fi